RaulUrdanetaG/apple-website/README.md

 # Portfolio discord clone
-This is an apple website clone, that features actual interactivity in apple's website, like 3D models and videos!.
+This is an apple's landing page clone, that features actual interactivity in apple's landing page, like 3D models and videos!.

 ## Content table